chicken stir fry served over rice in a black bowl with chop sticks

 Water chestnuts

 If you haven’t bought water chestnuts before, they can be found in the section of the store featuring Asian cooking products.
-They are canned.
-You only need a small can of maybe 3 to 4 ounces.
-Sometimes I can only find an 8 ounce can which is more than I need for this recipe.
-I just toss the rest.
-They are not expensive.
-Use only as much as you want.
-If you don’t like them or you don’t have them on hand just leave them out.
+I have only seen them canned.
+Buy a small can of maybe 3 to 4 ounces.
+Sometimes I can only find an 8 ounce can.
+That’s more than I need for this recipe so I use as much as I want and toss out the rest.
+(Although I hate throwing food away.
+They give me no choice)

 Boneless chicken breast

 Have you noticed how BIG some of the boneless chicken breasts are these days?
 I have seen some that look more like a turkey’s breast than a chicken’s.
-Sometimes I look at the size of the breast and picture just how big this chicken must have been.
+Sometimes I look at the size of the breast and picture in my mind just how big this chicken must have been.
 I wouldn’t want to be in a pen with one of these overgrown chickens on a day they felt ornery. 🐔😲 🏃♀️

 Finding such large chicken breasts is a fairly new thing.
 Years ago, chicken farmers were not growing their meat birds to be that large.

-With the booming popularity of chicken wings, lots of things have changed when it comes to buying chicken.
-The biggest change is pricing.
 Breast meat used to be the most expensive part of a chicken, especially a boneless breast, and chicken wings were almost a give away.
 I used to get a 20 pound bag of chicken wings at a meat market for 5 bucks!
 Now the breasts are the give away and wings cost a fortune.
 I shutter to think what it would cost to walk out of a meat market with a 20 pound bag of wings today!

 This is WHAT TO DO:

-Chop the vegetables and chicken
+Chop the vegetables

-Mix up the sauce
+Mix the sauce ingredients together

-Have the sesame oil ready at the stove
+Have the sesame oil close by

 Pour 1/3 cup sesame oil into a measuring cup.
-You will be adding oil to the skillet as needed while you are cooking.
+You will be adding the oil to the skillet as needed while you are cooking.

 Are you serving over a bed of rice or noodles?

 If you are going to be serving the stir fry over a starch, such has rice, pasta or noodles, you need to factor in the time it will take to cook the starch.
 Brown rice could take up to 45 minutes to cook.
 If you are using ramen noodles they will take only a few minutes.
-The vegetables and chicken will be done in about 40 minutes so try to time it so the starch is done about the same time.
+The vegetables and chicken will be done in about 20 minutes so try to time it so the starch is done about the same time.

 We are ready to cook